Our privacy notice

 • your employer

-• other agencies, where the law allows or permits sharing.
+• other agencies, to fulfil our functions or where the law allows or permits sharing.

 When helping you recover from an injury, we may need to share your information with other agencies (for example, treatment providers like physiotherapists).
 We do this to: